List of Dungeons & Dragons adventures

 This is a list of official Dungeons & Dragons adventures published by Wizards of the Coast as separate publications.
 It does not include adventures published as part of supplements, officially licensed Dungeons & Dragons adventures published by other companies, official d20 System adventures and other Open Game License adventures that may be compatible with Dungeons & Dragons.

 Officially published adventures from before 3rd edition are often called modules.
 For a list of modules published prior to 3rd Edition Adventures, see List of Dungeons & Dragons modules.
-For description and history of Adventures/Modules, see Adventure (D&D).
-For adventures set in the Forgotten Realms setting, see the List of Forgotten Realms modules and sourcebooks, and for adventures set in the Eberron setting, see the List of Eberron modules and sourcebooks.